aGitHasNoName/pythonBootcampMonday/README.md

 ## Daily Schedule

-Before the lecture
+Before the lecture:
-Download the day's GitHub repo.
+Download the day's materials from the GitHub repo - instructions are at the end of this document.

 10:00 am – Noon Central
 Zoom lecture/code along